-The MLP regressor supports L2 regularization (ridge) that is used to avoid model overfitting.
+The MLP regressor supports L2 regularization (lasso) that is used to avoid model overfitting.
 The L2 regularization is penalizing weights that become too large in magnitude.
-In this implementation the L2 regularization term is divided by the sample size when added to the loss [67].
+In this implementation the L2 regularization term is divided by the sample size when added to the loss [65].
 The library also supports online-learning using partial\fit that allows to update model weights with new data.
-The MLP is sensitive to feature scaling [66] and requires normalization of the datasets for training and for generation of the model output.
+The MLP is sensitive to feature scaling [64] and requires normalization of the datasets for training and for generation of the model output.

-4.6 Feed-forward Neural Network with Tensorflow and Keras
+4.1.5 Feed-forward Neural Network with Keras and Tensorflow

 The MLP regressor from scikit-learn library is easy to use.
 However, it doesn't have GPU support, fails during the training of larger models, and doesn't have the flexibility of model design as offered by Tensorflow and Keras.
-Keras is an application programming interface (API) for Tensorflow infrastructure that provides a user interface for deep learning [60].
+Keras is an application programming interface (API) for Tensorflow infrastructure that provides a user interface for deep learning [58].

-We build similar feed-forward neural networks with 3-4 hidden layers with Tensorflow and Keras.
+We build similar feed-forward neural networks with 3-4 hidden layers with keras.
 However, instead of the L2 regularization term, this time we use Dropout layers between the hidden layers.
-The Dropout layer randomly sets input units to 0 with certain probability (rate) at each training step (weight update), which helps to prevent overfitting [60].
-Figure 4.4 represents the differences between the fully-connected neural network (a) and the network after the dropout has been applied (b).
-The weights are being updated only using the inputs that stay active.
-In this work, the dropout rate is being estimated for each neural network configuration through cross-validation.
+The Dropout layer randomly sets input units to 0 with certain probability (rate) at each training step (weight update), which helps to prevent overfitting [58].
+The rate of dropout is being estimated for each configuration through cross-validation.
+We use a learning rate scheduler with exponential decay to reduce the learning rate at the end of the training epochs, and thus to refine the gradient descent.